 Christina is the newest member of BI’s Leadership team, joining BI in 2020.
 She brings to BI an extensive background in finance which spans over 30 years and includes 14 years as a Chief Financial Officer in the real estate industry.
 Christina’s accomplishments since joining BI include leading the Finance team through an accounting platform upgrade and implementing new procedures which have together resulted in significant improvements in the efficiency of BI’s financial operations.
 She leads a cohesive and collaborative Finance team, which strives for excellence in service and is motivated by a strong commitment to the individuals served at BI.
 Christina holds an undergraduate degree in Economics/Accounting from the College of the Holy Cross and a master’s degree in Taxation from Bentley College.
 She is also a graduate of the National Leadership Consortium on Developmental Disabilities program through the University of Delaware.

-Director of Enrichment Services
+Service Director of Living Services

 Taima joined BI in 1997 as a Direct Support Professional.
 She has since served in a variety of management and leadership capacities.
 Taima’s background in the field of human services spans over 25 years.
 She began her career in residential care facilities, supporting individuals with a wide variety of health, physical and behavioral.
 Since joining BI, Taima has been a champion for quality person-centered services.
 She serves as a key liaison for stakeholders across the organization, which include individuals served, their circles of support, and staff.
 She has helped to steward the transformation of program services over the years and, more recently, was an integral part of the Program Leadership team that developed our robust Virtual Day Program.
 Taima is a graduate of the National Leadership Consortium on Developmental Disabilities through the University of Delaware.